marreddysainikhilreddy/emotion-classification/README.md

 pip install -r requirements.txt
 ```
 > Note: Upgrade 'pip' before installing the packages.

+## Image Classifier
+- In order to run code in Image classifier, install anaconda and create a virtual environment in anaconda terminal or create a virtual environment and run
+- pip install jupyter-notebook
+- pip install -r requirements.txt (This should install all the necessary packages required to run the ipynb notebooks)
+-

 ## Tracking Results:
 - We are using Comet ML to track our experiments.
 If you want to track model settings and training/testing results, create an account on Comet ML and get your API key.
 You can find instructions on how to do that [here](https://www.comet.com/docs/v2/guides/getting-started/quickstart/).